Ron DeSantis Raises $20 Million in First Six Weeks of Campaign

 DeSantis campaign manager Generra Peck is counting DeSantis’s latest figures as a victory, asserting that “Republicans are excited to invest in a winner ready to lead America’s revival.”

-The figures follow a stream of national and state level surveys continuing to show Trump as the “runaway frontrunner” in the race — a fact Steve Cortes, a former Donald Trump supporter who advises the pro-DeSantis super PAC Never Back Down, admitted over the weekend.
+The figures follow a continued stream of national- and state-level surveys continuing to show Trump as the “runaway frontrunner” in the race — a fact Steve Cortes, a former Donald Trump supporter who advises the pro-DeSantis super PAC Never Back Down, admitted over the weekend.

 Former President Donald Trump holds a commanding 34-point lead over his nearest competitor in the GOP primary field, per a Fox News poll. https://t.co/oBabJvm1cA